English and Spanish Bluebells: Features, Facts, and Problems

 April and May are wonderful months for nature lovers where I live.
 One of the joys of the season is the beautiful patches of bluebells that appear in my neighbourhood.
 I live in a suburb, but natural and semi-natural areas are located near and around the residences.
 These areas are valued by many people.
 The vivid and cheerful sight of both wild and garden bluebells is a lovely reminder that summer is approaching.

 I live in the Greater Vancouver area of British Columbia.
 Many of the bluebells that I see in the wild are introduced and naturalized plants, though some are probably recent garden escapees.
 Some people have concerns about the plants.
 Concerns about bluebells also exist in Britain, where I used to live.
 The worries there are a little different from those in Greater Vancouver.
+I discuss the problems in both parts of the world in this article.

 Flowering plants are divided into two major groups—monocots and dicots.
 Bluebells are monocots.
 They belong to the family Asparagaceae and the subfamily Scilloideae.
 Hyacinths and grape hyacinths also belong to the subfamily.